Aurylias/holbertonschool-shell/README.md

-In this repo you will find all my work for the first project of this week.
+In this repo you will find all the answers for the Holberton Exercices about Shell.